ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Modules/Managing user.md

 ???+ note

-    The user might already exist in the OAuth system, as well as every where else, including Cawaena backend.
+    The user might already exist in the OAuth system, as well as every where else, including ETOPay backend.
 However, the SDK associates the local user to the system user only when an access token is provided.

 The SDK supports multi-user environments and switching between users is fairly simple.
 Creating a user in the SDK informs the SDK about the user and allows the SDK to manage the user's state locally, whilst syncing it with the backend periodically.